 - With the additional calories from fat and protein, this equals 1,700 calories towards weight gain.

 - Assuming 60% or 1,020 calories, are converted to fat, you could potentially gain 0.3 pounds of fat.

 Bottom Line: While this scenario is not accounting for short term metabolism increase or increased output from higher energy levels, less than 1/3 of a pound of fat for a 3,500 calorie binge is not extremely terrible or irreversible.
 Nor is it guaranteed science, but just an estimate of what could happen.
 This calculation also doesn't include any alcohol intake!

 What to Do When You Binge or Overeat

-While potential fat gain is one thing, going way overboard on your cheats can also drain your energy, dampen your mood and make you feel pretty bloated/icky.
+While the potential fat gain is one thing, going way overboard on your cheats can also drain your energy, dampen your mood and make you feel pretty bloated/icky.
 Luckily with a little time and patience, most of this will subside.
-But if you are looking for a few quick tips to soften the blow and getting you feeling back to normal sooner, here are some easy ways to bounce back.
+But if you are looking for a few quick tips to soften the blow and get you feeling back to normal sooner, here are some easy ways to bounce back.

 1. Drink Plenty of Water

 Even though you are probably retaining water, it still helps to keep flushing your system.
 Staying hydrated will prevent you from storing any more water weight and may help balance your mood and your appetite (14,15).

 2. Get Some Sleep